jadecobra/python_tdd_exercises/source/functions/functions_w_input.rst

 I ran tests to show that I can make :ref:`functions<what is a function?>` that take input

 * :ref:`I can use a function to remove repetition<test_why_use_a_function>`.
-* :ref:`I can call a function with input by placing an input in parentheses when I call it<how to call a function with input>`.
+* :ref:`I can call a function with input by placing an input in parentheses when I :ref:`call<how to call a function with input>` it<how to call a function with input>`.
 * :ref:`The identity or passthrough function returns its input as output<test_identity_function>`.
 * :ref:`I can call a function with positional arguments<test_positional_arguments>`.
 * :ref:`I can call a function with keyword arguments<test_keyword_arguments>`.